PWC Buying Guide: Jet Skis, WaveRunners & More

 - Never neglect maintenance: Care for your PWC like you would any large investment.
 Keep it clean and covered when not in use.
 Winterize it during the colder months and make sure it’s washed and dried properly after leaving the water in the summer months.
 Perform routine maintenance checks and always address any areas of concern.

 - Always check your fuel level: Never leave the shore without knowing your fuel level.
 One good practice is to fill up your tank every time you head home.

 - Prepare for emergencies: An emergency can happen at any time.
 Keep a first aid kit, communication device and extra life jacket in your storage hull at all times.

 - Install a custom PWC docking solution: A personal watercraft port, like the EZ Port VXP from EZ Dock, can be integrated into an existing dock for nearly any size PWC.
 These devices enhance your convenience and safety by providing you with a stable structure that helps you get on and off of the Jet Ski after you’ve rolled it into the port.
 It also decreases the chances of the PWC becoming damaged by bumping into the dock.

 Ride Easy With EZ Dock

 Are you ready to jump on your PWC and ride some waves?
 Let us help make your experience awesome with our EZ Dock PWC docking solutions.
 Our EZ Ports for PWCs are the perfect tool to assist you in riding and caring for your Jet Ski, WaveRunner or Sea-Doo.
-Our newer VXP system, in particular, is easy to install into your existing dock or any EZ Dock system.
+Our newest EZ Port 280 offers multiple advantages that make it the ideal solution for any waterfront location.
 It enables you to get in and out of the port easily and keeps your PWC clean, secure and accessible.
 Contact us today or request a quote online for EZ Dock PWC ports.